beached/json_to_cpp/README.md

 # JSON to C++
 This program will take either a json file or a URL to a web service and build C++ classes to work with that data.
 By default it will create the serialization linkage for the JsonLink library that is part of https://github.com/beached/parse_json .

+* boost::optional is used for optional members(those that are not always there or are null in some cases
+* std::string is used for strings
+* int64_t is used for integral types
+* double is used for real types
+* bool is used for boolean types
+* classes are given the name of their member suffixed with a "_t"

 # Requirements
 * CMake >= 2.8.12 https://cmake.org/
 * Boost >= 1.58 https://www.boost.org/